-7.5 Impact on Residential Amenity
+8.4 Impact on Residential Amenity

-7.6 Whilst the proposed development would result in an impact on neighbours' residential amenities as a result of the siting of a new dwelling, it is not considered that these impacts would be any greater than if the existing barn were to be converted as per the existing permission.
+8.4.1 Whilst the proposed development would result in an impact on neighbours' residential amenities as a result of the siting of a new dwelling, it is not considered that these impacts would be significantly greater than if the existing permission were to be implemented.

-7.7 The proposed dwelling would have a maximum ridge height of approximately 6.3m and would be sufficiently separated from the nearest residential property so it would not harm residential amenity through being overbearing or causing an unacceptable loss of light or loss of privacy through overlooking.
+8.4.2 The proposed dwelling would have a maximum ridge height of approximately 6.4m and would be sufficiently separated from the nearest residential property so it would not harm residential amenity through being overbearing or causing an unacceptable loss of light or loss of privacy through overlooking.
+A detached garage is proposed to be located adjacent to the common boundary along the north edge of the site.
 Any harm to the privacy afforded to neighbouring properties could be satisfactorily mitigated by requiring appropriate screening boundary treatments as a condition attached to any permission granted.
-Taking into account the concerns regarding light pollution from cars entering and leaving the site via the access road, although there would be some noise, exhaust emissions and light from vehicle headlights, the comings and goings generated by a single dwelling are not considered to be sufficient to justify a refusal of planning permission, especially given the fall back position.
+Taking into account the concerns regarding light pollution from cars entering and leaving the site via the access road, although there would be some noise, exhaust emissions and light from vehicle headlights, the comings and goings generated by a single dwelling are not considered to be sufficient to justify a refusal of planning permission, especially given the fallback position.

-7.8 Taking into account the scale and nature of the proposal, and adequate separation distances, there would be no unacceptable adverse impact on the residential amenities of the occupiers of adjacent properties in accordance with the NPPF Section 12, and Policy DE1 of the South Kesteven Local Plan.
+8.4.3 Taking into account the scale and nature of the proposal, and adequate separation distances, there would be no unacceptable adverse impact on the residential amenities of the occupiers of adjacent properties in accordance with the NPPF Section 12, and Policy DE1 of the South Kesteven Local Plan.

-7.9 Highway Safety/Parking
+8.5 Highway Safety/Parking

-7.10 The proposed development would make use of an existing access from Nightingale Lane and drawings show the ability to turn and manoeuvre within the application site.
+8.5.1 The proposed development would make use of an existing access from Nightingale Lane and drawings show the ability to turn and manoeuvre within the application site.

-Lincolnshire County Council as the Local Highway Authority have given due regard to the appropriate local and national planning policy guidance and has concluded that the proposed development is acceptable and accordingly does not wish to object.
+8.5.2 Lincolnshire County Council as the Local Highway Authority have given due regard to the appropriate local and national planning policy guidance and has concluded that the proposed development is acceptable and accordingly does not wish to object.
 Taking the above into account, the application proposals would be in accordance with Local Plan Policy ID2 and Section 9 of the National Planning Policy Framework

-7.11 Biodiversity and Ecology
+8.6 Biodiversity and Ecology

-7.11.1 In England Biodiversity Net Gain (BNG) became mandatory from 12 February 2024 under Schedule 7A of the Town and Country Planning Act 1990 (as inserted by Schedule 14 of the Environment Act 2021.
+8.6.1 In England Biodiversity Net Gain (BNG) became mandatory from 12 February 2024 under Schedule 7A of the Town and Country Planning Act 1990 (as inserted by Schedule 14 of the Environment Act 2021).
 This means that developers must deliver a BNG of 10%.
 This means that a development will result in more or better natural habitat than there was before development.

-7.11.2 The benefits of the rewilding scheme, combined with the thermal efficiency of the new dwelling have been taken into consideration and the proposals would, in time, enhance and promote the Districts biodiversity and geological interest.
+8.6.2 The benefits of the rewilding scheme, combined with the thermal efficiency of the new dwelling have been taken into consideration and the proposals would, in time, enhance and promote the Districts biodiversity and geological interest.